July 26, 2021

 Internal procurement data refers to information created within the corporation.
 In some cases, procurement analysts use financial records (i.e., general ledger) or access data from different suppliers or business units using staple software, such as Excel.

 External data refers to any type of information that comes from the outside of a corporation.
 For instance, readily available information, such as job postings data, social media comments or profiles for your suppliers, qualify as external data.

 Coresignal is a provider of external data.
 We are the industry leaders in terms of data freshness; therefore, you won't have to worry about its accuracy.
-If you're interested in learning more about our data, download the free sample below and see a brief JSON excerpt of one of our products.

 Building or buying procurement analytics?